CSCfi/csc-user-guide/docs/cloud/pouta/ephemeral-storage.md

 especially important to note regarding the io.\* flavors that the storage is based on RAID0 arrays optimized for performance, providing no redundancy whatsoever.
-Regarding io.2.\* flavors, the storage is based on RAID1, offering more security, avoiding the loss of files.
+Regarding io.2.\* flavors, the storage is based on RAID1, offering more safety, avoiding the loss of files.

 The ephemeral storage is visible as an additional disk to the virtual machine (usually /dev/vdb).
 Depending on the image and metadata chosen